 The IQR for Quantity B :

-There are two other “special” percentiles you should note:
+There are two other “special” percentiles you should know:

 These are special because they are one “standard deviation” (i.e. 34%) away from the center (50%) of the distribution.

-Sometimes questions will give you an 84th percentile measurement and the standard deviation.
-From this information, you can calculate the mean!
+Sometimes a question will give you an 84th percentile measurement and the standard deviation.
+From that information, you can calculate the mean.

-For example, given a normal distribution with an 84th percentile measurement of 26 and a standard deviation of 3, the mean can be calculated as .
+For example, in a normal distribution with an 84th percentile measurement of 26 and a standard deviation of 3, the mean is .

-The normal distribution is a well-known data distribution pattern most commonly known as the bell curve.
-Any time you see a problem that uses the term “normal distribution”, you should immediately think of this figure.
+The normal distribution is a well-known distribution pattern, commonly called the bell curve.
+Any time you see the term “normal distribution,” you should think of this figure.

-It’s essential to recognize that a normal distribution is perfectly mirrored; both the left and right sides of the distribution are identical, but flipped.
+A normal distribution is perfectly symmetric: the left and right sides are mirror images.

-At the center is 0, since 0 simply means 0 deviations from the mean.
-The mean is the center of a distribution, and no deviation from the center is still the center.
+At the center is 0, which means 0 standard deviations from the mean.
+The mean is the center of the distribution, so having 0 deviation from the mean puts you at the center.

-The 34% represents the percent of the total distribution between 0 and 1 standard deviation from the mean.
-A standard deviation is essentially the “average distance from the mean” (although the technical definition is a bit different).
-You’ll never be asked to solve for a standard deviation in the GRE, so this simplification is good enough for our purposes.
+The 34% represents the portion of the distribution between 0 and 1 standard deviation from the mean.
+A standard deviation is essentially the “average distance from the mean” (the technical definition is more precise, but this description is enough for GRE problems).
+You won’t be asked to compute a standard deviation on the GRE.

-Lastly, circling back to our initial percentiles discussion, we can see how a normal distribution relates closely to percentiles.
-For instance, if you scored 2 standard deviations above the mean, your percentile would be 98.
-This is because only 2% of the population is above the second percentile, and 98% is below it.
+Now connect this back to percentiles.
+If you scored 2 standard deviations above the mean, your percentile would be 98.
+That’s because only 2% of the population is above +2 standard deviations, so 98% is below it.

 Let’s try an example question using a normal distribution.